 The checkinstall script

-The checkinstall script is only available with the SolarisTM 2.5 release and compatible releases.
+The checkinstall script is only available with the SolarisTM 2.5 and compatible releases.

 Procedure scripts define actions that occur at particular points during package installation and removal.
-You can create four procedure scripts with these predefined names: preinstall, postinstall, preremove, and postremove.
+There are four procedure scripts you can create with these predefined names: preinstall, postinstall, preremove, and postremove.

 See Creating Installation Scripts for a more information on installation scripts.